 What Salary You Need to Live Comfortably in Philadelphia

-Comfort target: If you want savings, travel, and a nicer apartment, aim for roughly $60k–$65k+, adjusting up if your rent is above the city median.
+Comfort target: If you want savings, travel, and a nicer apartment, aim for roughly $60k–$65k+.
+Adjust upward if your rent is above the city median or if you own a car.

 Frequently Asked Questions